YuhaoChrisJ/yuhao_portofolio/README.md

 * [Stock Price Prediction comparing Deep Learning Models (GRU,LSTM,GRU+LSTM)](Stock_Prediction)

-  This is an ongoing project, I've already processed the data and deployed 4 baseline models: a linear regression model, LSTM, GRU, and a combination of LSTM and GRU.
-I plan to engineer some new features from the original dataset and finetune the hyper parameters to compare the performance difference.
+  In this project, I processed the data and deployed 4 baseline models: a linear regression model, LSTM, GRU, and a combination of LSTM and GRU.
+In phase2, I  engineered some new features from the original dataset and finetune the hyper parameters to compare the performance difference.

 ## Policy/Marketing/Spatial Data Analysis
 * [Predicting Parking Demand of SF](https://yuhaochrisj.github.io/yuhao_portofolio/Data_Analysis/Prediction%20Parking%20Demand%20in%20SF.html)